The governance of Historic Royal Palaces

 Our Trustees promote Historic Royal Palaces’ Cause in the world.
 They act in the organisation's best interests, ensuring high standards in all the work we do, and that we use our money and resources as effectively as possible.

 The Chief Executive is accountable to the Board of Trustees.
-He chairs an Executive Board of eight Directors.
+He chairs an Executive Board of Directors.

-Appointments by The Queen
+Appointments by The King

 Appointments by the Secretary of State